bbbtttiii/Hyperlocal/README.md

 - Clone
 - Run `bundle install`
-- Run `rake db:migrate` to start from scratch, or
-- Run `rake db:seed` to start with sample data
+- Run `rake db:migrate` to start from scratch, and/or `rake db:seed` to start with sample data
 - Run `shotgun`

 ## Features